When to Use TypedDict vs Dataclasses in Python: A Type-Safe Decision Guide

 role: str = field(default="viewer")

-This pattern demonstrates how TypedDict handles missing keys at runtime without instantiation. dataclasses enforce defaults strictly during object creation.
+TypedDict handles missing optional keys at the type-checker level — a NotRequired[str] key simply won’t appear in the dict if absent. dataclasses enforce defaults strictly during object creation.

 API Serialization & External Payload Mapping

-TypedDict aligns directly with json.loads() outputs.
-No transformation layer is required. dataclasses require explicit mapping or third-party adapters like marshmallow or pydantic.
+TypedDict aligns directly with json.loads() outputs — no transformation layer is required, since json.loads returns a plain dict. dataclasses require explicit mapping or third-party adapters like pydantic or marshmallow.

 import json